NeilJustice/FileArb/README.md

       [--minimal]
 ```

-FileArb program mode `create-binary-files` creates at a specified `--target` directory a specified number of `--directories` each containing a specified number of `--files` each containing `--bytes` number of bytes, either 0 bytes or `[--random-bytes]`.
+`filearb create-binary-files` creates at a specified `--target` directory a specified number of `--directories` each containing a specified number of `--files` each containing `--bytes` number of bytes, either 0 bytes or `[--random-bytes]`.

 ![create-binary-files](Screenshots/create-binary-files.png)

 ### create-text-files

-FileArb program mode `create-text-files` creates at a specified directory a specified number of subdirectories containing a specified number of text files each containing '0' characters.
+`filearb create-text-files` creates at a specified directory a specified number of subdirectories containing a specified number of text files each containing '0' characters.

 ![create-text-files](Screenshots/create-text-files.png)